-We had 222 entries, up 11 from last year.
+We had 195 entries, down nearly 10% from last year.
+I believe our numbers are falling because our demographic is aging.
+I have been doing this for 34 years.
+That's over half of my life.
+A few of the players out there have been with me since nearly the beginning.
+We need some younger blood.
 We have a hardcore following, with a great many of our players submitting multiple entries.
 It's genuinely difficult to bring new players in, because it's just so damn hard!
 We also have the unfortunate timing of coinciding with the Spring North American Contract Bridge Championships every year.
 It's no secret that a large percentage of our participants are avid Bridge enthusiasts.
 It's only through the continued efforts of several people who work tirelessly to bring in new blood that keep our numbers up and our prestige high.

 Now lets talk about some large numbers.
 Filling in blanks is trivial compared to rating each contest.
 It might surprise you to learn that there are over 10,654,499,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000 different possible perfect entries for this competition.
 That's 55 decimal places!
 That's a BIG number.
 That the number is truly inconceivable.
 For example, if you were to write a different perfect entry on a single piece of copier paper, after only 201,314,300,000,000,000,000,000,000,000 sheets, (truly a miniscule fraction of the above number) the weight of the pile would outweigh the Earth.
 Of course this number is microscopic when compared to the number of possible imperfect entries - like yours.
 (126 followed by 87 zeroes).
 You should note that it is only possible to achieve a perfect score if you submit a consistent entry.
 Every year players submit entries with their 63 playing their 64 in the semi-finals, or two teams in the 50's playing in the second round.
 Experienced players try to avoid such careless errors.